vishen/go-chromecast/README.md

 A DNS multicast is used to determine the Chromecast and Google Home devices.

-The cast DNS entry is also cached, this means that if you pass through the device name, `-n <name>`, or the device uuid, `-u <uuid>`, the results will be cached and it will connect to the chromecast device instanly.
+The cast DNS entry is also cached, this means that if you pass through the device name, `-n <name>`, or the device uuid, `-u <uuid>`, the results will be cached and it will connect to the chromecast device instantly.

 ## Installing